bhavya9810/JS_Projects/README.md

 # JS_Projects
-All projects done on JS,HTML,CSS and tailwind
+All projects done in JS,HTML,CSS and tailwind